Lior-Tor/DBProject-3467-7708-2065/README.md

 - Samuel Tapiro
 - Daniel Elbaz

-This project was completed as part of a project at Jerusalem College of Technology (JCT).
+This project was completed as part of a coursework at Jerusalem College of Technology (JCT).